Best Dash Cams for 2026 Toyota Supra

 4K Dash Cam Front and Rear with 128GB Card — Best Night Vision & GPS

-Who it’s best for: Supra owners who do a lot of night driving or early morning commutes, and want GPS route and speed logging alongside 4K dual-channel recording and the largest storage bundle on this list.
+Who it’s best for: Supra owners who do a lot of night driving or early morning commuting, and want GPS route and speed logging alongside dual-channel 4K recording.

 The 5.8GHz WiFi connects to the Terunsoul App for remote clip management.
-GPS logs your speed and route, which can be overlaid on footage — useful context if you ever need to demonstrate what was happening in the seconds before an incident.
+GPS can log speed and route information, which may be helpful if you need context around an incident or want to review a drive afterward.

-✅ Pros- 4K dual-channel — front and rear both at 4K resolution
+✅ Pros- 4K dual-channel recording — front and rear

-- Super Starlight Night Vision for clean low-light footage
+- Super Starlight Night Vision for low-light footage

 - Built-in GPS with speed and route logging

-- Largest included storage on this list: 128GB, expandable to 512GB
+- Largest included storage on this list: 128GB, with expansion support listed

 ⚠️ Cons- Universal mount — not OEM-fit for the Supra